How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you are happy with the way your chart or graph looks, click on the ‘Create Chart’ button …
+Once you are happy with the look of your graph or chart, click on the ‘Create Chart’ button …

-Your new chart or graph will be added to the Visualizer ‘Library’ …
+The chart or graph will now be added to your Visualizer ‘Library’ …

-Note that new visual elements are given a unique ID displayed in a shortcode.
-As you will see in a moment, this allows you to insert charts and graphs into your pages and posts easily …
+Note that each visual element is given a unique ID displayed as a shortcode.
+As you will see in a moment, this lets you embed graphs and charts into your WordPress pages and posts easily and quickly …

-After adding an item to the ‘Visualizer Library’, you can edit its details, clone it, or delete it …
+After adding an element to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …

-After creating a element and adding it to the Library, it’s very easy to add it to a post or page.
+After creating a new graph or chart and adding it to Visualizer, it’s easy to add it to posts and pages.

 First, create a new post or page (or open an existing one) …